RefresherTowel/docs/statement/index.md

 A lightweight, reusable **state machine system** for GameMaker.
 Designed to be copy-pasted into any project, play nicely with Feather, and stay out of your way when you only need something simple.

-Statement is part of the **Towel** suite of reusable systems for GameMaker.
+Statement is part of the **RefresherTowel Games** suite of reusable systems for GameMaker.

 Statement gives you: